IDIAMath/WP-MATH-MA/docs/multidimensional_functions/2D_parametric_surfaces_graphs.md

 ---
-title: Stationary point of a 2D function
+title: Parametric surfaces and graphs
 usemathjax: true
 theme: minima
 ---
 ## Aim of task
-+ Student knows how to calculate partial derivatives and tangent planes  (Handling mathematical symbols and formalism)
-+	Student knows the concept of stationary points in 2D and can calculate them  (Handling mathematical symbols and formalism)
++ Student knows multidimensional functions are stated  (Handling mathematical symbols and formalism)
-+	Student understands, how stationary points and tangent planes are connected graphically  (Representing mathematical entities)
++ Student knows how special 2D functions look like (Representing mathematical entities)
-+ Using a visualization of planes tangent to a 2D function graph student can decide whether or not a point is stationary (Making use of aids and tools)
++ Using a visualization of multidimensional functions they reconstruct the given function (Making use of aids and tools)

 | ![First impression](https://user-images.githubusercontent.com/120648145/223714756-d1315d40-4ce3-437e-9a7e-8c91d06230f4.PNG) |
 |:--:|